Understanding Simple Battery in Miami, Florida

 Defenses to Simple Battery

 Because simple battery requires little to no physical evidence of an altercation, a simple battery case really hinges on each party’s story and possible motives.
-If you have been charged with simple battery, our Miami assault and battery attorneys will use your story and build a case around one of the following defenses:
+If you have been charged with simple battery, our Miami assault and battery lawyers will use your story and build a case around one of the following defenses:

 - Self defense;